 Hiking in Banff

-The hiking opportunities in and around Banff are plentiful, and world-class.
+The hiking trails in and around Banff are plentiful and world-class.
 A few of our favourite hikes include:

-- Johnston Canyon is a popular hike where you can see spectacular views of either the lower or upper falls depending on the distance you want to trek.
-Tip: We recommend following the trail past the upper falls viewpoint and see the Ink Pot anomaly!
-These Ink Pots are found in a meadow past the falls and are the result of water bubbling from deep below the Earth’s surface.
-It is open year-round, but be extra careful if trekking it in winter – and if you want an informative guide to help you on the icewalk (the canyon freezes!), try this one for during the day, or be extra brave and take a night tour!
-As of July 2021, vehicle access to Johnston Canyon is via the Castle Junction only.
+Johnston Canyon is an easy and popular hike where you can see spectacular views of either the Lower Falls or Upper Falls, depending on the distance you want to trek.
+Tip: We recommend following the trail past the Upper Falls viewpoint and seeing the Ink Pots anomaly!
+These Ink Pots are found in a meadow past the falls and result from water bubbling from deep below the Earth’s surface.

-- For a moderate and less busy hike, Tunnel Mountain is a quick 2-hour hike that is accessible from downtown Banff.
-The trail switchbacks to a low summit, offering amazing views of the town, Bow Valley, and Mount Rundle along the way.
+For a moderate and less busy hike, Tunnel Mountain is a quick 2-hour hike that is accessible from downtown Banff.
+The trail switchbacks to a low summit, offering fantastic views of the town, Bow Valley, and Mount Rundle along the way.

 Have we mentioned how much we love the lakes in Banff?
 More than just a backdrop for a picture, we recommend getting out on the water on a canoe, kayak, or paddleboard!
 There are even some fun guided tours available that we have added to our itinerary the next time we are in Banff, including this one in a big canoe (you can’t get much more Canadian than that).